ahadulislampinoy/Brighters-Client/README.md

 ## Features

-- Can purchase different courses
+- A React based learning platform application.
-- Google, Github & Email Authentication
+- Users can log in with Google, Github & Email.
+- Users can purchase any courses after login, etc
 - Download course details as Pdf
-- Light & Dark theme toggle
 - Easy to navigate
 - Responsive